Pennsylvania Route 61: Schuylkill County

 Past this interchange, PA 61 enters West Mahanoy Township and becomes South Lehigh Avenue, running north-northwest past businesses.
 The route narrows to a two-lane undivided road and heads into the borough of Frackville, where it is lined with homes and a few businesses.
 In the commercial downtown, PA 61 turns west-southwest onto West Oak Street, with PA 924 continuing north on South Lehigh Avenue.
-PA 61 continues past residences and a few businesses before it leaves Frackville for Butler Township and runs through the residential community of Englewood.
+PA 61 continues past residences and a few businesses before it leaves Frackville for Butler Township and runs through Englewood.

 The road heads into forested mountain areas and winds to the west, passing to the north of Ashland Reservoir before gaining a second southbound lane.
 The route straightens out and heads west as a three-lane road with a center left-turn lane, passing some homes and heading north of North Schuylkill Junior Senior High School.
 Farther west, the road becomes three lanes with one northbound lane and two southbound lanes before narrowing to two lanes.
-PA 61 becomes Fountain Street and heads west-southwest to the community of Fountain Springs, where it runs through residential areas and turns northwest onto Broad Street.
+PA 61 becomes Fountain Street and heads west-southwest to Fountain Springs, where it runs through residential areas and turns northwest onto Broad Street.

 The road gains a center turn lane and runs through forests with some homes, curving to the north.
 The route enters the borough of Ashland and becomes South Hoffman Boulevard, passing near commercial development and curving northeast to cross a Reading Blue Mountain and Northern Railroad line at-grade and Mahanoy Creek.
 PA 61 turns north and becomes a two-lane divided highway that runs through residential areas, coming to an intersection with PA 54.

 At this point, PA 61 turns west to become concurrent with PA 54 on two-lane undivided Centre Street, heading through the commercial downtown of Ashland.
 Farther west, the road runs past homes.
 PA 61 splits from PA 54 by turning north onto four-lane divided North Memorial Boulevard, passing to the west of an industrial area before heading into forests.